GuessWhatGame/guesswhat/config/oracle/README.md

   },
 ```

-The "optimizer" key refers to the training hyperparameters:
+The keyword  "optimizer" refers to the training hyperparameters:

 ```